 You may not be going out for a night on the town, but it could help improve your mood when you look in the mirror.
-After all, you’ll be up all night anyways and if you’re breasts are leaking and you’re covered in spit up, hey, at least your hair looks good!
+After all, you’ll be up all night anyway and if your breasts are leaking and you’re covered in spit-up, hey, at least your hair looks good!
 Plus you can rock that selfie – from the neck up – with your little one. 😉

 9| Do some light exercise.